Tangent $\infty$-categories and Goodwillie calculus: The Tangent -Category of Differentiable -Categories

-The scaled nerve of $\RelzCATdiff$ is an $\infty$-bicategory by Example~\ref{ex:scaled-nerve}, but to get an accurate model for $\CATdiff$ we still need to invert the relative equivalences in the simplicial mapping objects, just as we did in constructing the $\infty$-category $\RelCatdiff$ in Definition~\ref{def:relzcatdiff}.
-We accomplish this inversion by forming the following homotopy pushout of $\infty$-bicategories.
+The nerve of $\RelzCATdiff$ is an $\infty$-bicategory, but to get an accurate model for $\CATdiff$ we still need to invert the relative equivalences in the simplicial mapping objects, just as we did in constructing the $\infty$-category $\RelCatdiff$ in Definition~\ref{def:relzcatdiff}.

+To accomplish this inversion, we now work with the category $\scset$ of \emph{scaled simplicial sets} and the scaled model structure on $\scset$; see Definition~\ref{def:scaled}.
+Recall that $\infty$-bicategories can be identified with fibrant objects in that model structure.

 \begin{definition} Let $\ReloCATdiff$ be the scaled simplicial set given by the pushout (in the category of scaled simplicial sets):